 The following texts have been translated into Lugamun and added to this wiki.
 In some cases, the translation may be an incomplete work in progress.

-- Baba nas – Our Father (Lord’s Prayer)
+- Nasi Baba – Our Father (Lord’s Prayer) (complete but short)

-- Deklara unibersi de haki jen – Universal Declaration of Human Rights
+- Deklara universi de haki jen – Universal Declaration of Human Rights (in progress)

 - Proposals for new words – proposals for new words to be created soon can be added here